-Joe Biden Should Be Impeached For Being ‘Compromised’ By China, Congresswoman Says
+Joe Biden Should Be Impeached For Being 'Compromised' By China, Congresswoman Says

-Rep. Marjorie Taylor Greene of Georgia, who previously filed articles of impeachment against Joe Biden for his family’s alleged decades of profiteering off of his political career, is continuing to suggest that the Democrat should face the process.
+Rep. Marjorie Taylor Greene of Georgia, who previously filed articles of impeachment against Joe Biden for his family's alleged decades of profiteering off his political career, is continuing to suggest the Democrat should face the process.

 "Joe Biden is FULLY compromised by Communist China," she tweeted Friday evening.
 "He must be IMPEACHED!"

-Fox News host Tucker Carlson previously accused the president of being compromised by China along with other elites in Washington, D.C.
-He pointed to a leaked video of Di Dongsheng, a professor at Renmin University in Beijing, China, who claimed that Biden’s presidency is favorable to the East Asia country.
-Di also claimed that China has multiple officials at high levels of the United State government.
+Fox News host Tucker Carlson previously accused the president of being compromised by China, along with other elites in Washington, D.C.
+He pointed to a leaked video of Di Dongsheng, a professor at Renmin University in Beijing, China, who claimed Biden's presidency is favorable to the East Asian country.
+Di also claimed China has multiple officials in high levels of the United States government.

-Whether Biden is compromised or not, Portuguese political scientist Bruno Maçães argued in an op-ed for Foreign Policy that the head of state is “complacent” in his approach to the superpower.
-According to the author, Biden does not realize the potential of China’s Communist model to create and control advanced technologies.
-Instead, Maçães argued that the president — along with others in Washington — naively believes that China is doomed for failure due to a lack of democracy.
+Whether Biden is compromised or not, Portuguese political scientist Bruno Maçães argued in an op-ed for Foreign Policy that the head of state is "complacent" in his approach to the superpower.
+According to the author, Biden does not realize the potential of China's Communist model to create and control advanced technologies.
+Instead, Maçães argued the president — along with others in Washington — naively believes China is doomed for failure due to a lack of democracy.

 Just one day after her Friday tweet, Greene again pushed for Biden's impeachment on Twitter and pointed to a Fox News article that reported on the Senate Homeland Security and Governmental Affairs Committee's investigation into newly released emails that suggest the head of state's son introduced him to a top executive at Ukrainian natural gas firm Burisma Holdings in 2015.